sigurdskatvedt/gameoflife/README.md

 # Game of Life, Leaflet

+## Access

+The rule administration panel is [hosted here](https://gameoflife-webservice.vercel.app/) and the Game of Life itself is [hosted here](https://gameoflife-gameoflife.vercel.app/).

 ## What's inside?

 This turborepo uses [Yarn](https://classic.yarnpkg.com/) as a package manager.
 It includes the following packages/apps: